ruby/www.ruby-lang.org/en/news/_posts/2018-05-31-ruby-2-6-0-preview2-released.md

 * Speedup `block.call` where `block` is passed block parameter.
 [Feature #14330] Ruby 2.5 improves block passing performance.
 [Feature #14045] Additionally, Ruby 2.6 improves the performance of passed block calling.
-  With micro-benchmark we can observe x2.6 improvemnt.
+  With micro-benchmark we can observe x2.6 improvement.

 ## Other notable changes since 2.5

-* Range#cover? いる？

 * $SAFE is a process global state and we can set 0 again.
 [Feature #14250]